 Councilmembers are appointed to committees by the President of Council.
 The sub committees within Cuyahoga Falls City Council provide an opportunity for a few members of council to thoroughly consider items of business and then make recommendations towards action to the full body.
 This allows citizens to participate in specific matters of interest.
-The committees for the Cuyahoga Falls City Council are as follows:

 There is a wide variety of boards and commissions that work to conduct the city’s business.
 Councilmembers are also assigned to several of these groups to represent their constituents’ voices on the varying and important topics.

 Clerk of Council

 The clerk aids city council and works with the members to execute their duties at council meetings, including reading legislation, accounting for votes, processing meeting minutes and posting meeting notices.
 Council elects its own clerk every two years.